DghostNinja/DghostNinja.github.io/_posts/2025-06-07-Bypass-root.md

 []image of both being succesful

 ## Final thought
+> At some point I wanted to give up and reach out tonthe devs to remove the security feature so to make things easier, but I had to think like an attacker.
+They won't stop till they find a way to bypass any security check.
+Plus, what's the purpose of me being in love wih Security research if I can't even do the research.

+> I also add another abother idea of manually removing the security check from the smali and repacking the app.
+The first method just worked at the end so I didn't need to do this.

+> 💡 **Pro Tip**: You can make use of Magisk/MagiskHide with a proper DenyList for most basic root checks.

 # Bonus
 I made a bash script to automate the process of installing and pushing the frida server into your andruod emulator easily.
 Figured out the manual process can sometimes be a little time taking, if one is running on schedule.